dougeby/IntuneDocs/intune/certificates-importedpfx-configure.md

 ## Create a PKCS imported certificate profile

 You can import to Intune certificates that were previously issued to a specific user from any CA. Imported certificates are installed on each device that a user enrolls.
 S/MIME email encryption is the most common scenario for importing existing PFX certificates to Intune.
 A user might have many certificates to encrypt email.
-The private keys of those certificates must exist on each of a user's devices so that they can decrypt previously encrypted email.
+When they have multiple certificates, the private keys of each certificate must exist on each of a user's devices so they can decrypt previously encrypted email.

 To import certificates into Intune, you can use the [PowerShell cmdlets provided on GitHub](https://github.com/Microsoft/Intune-Resource-Access).